top of page

 How our governing documents work for us as residents of our association.

-• Clearly defined maintenance obligations for the HOA and individual members
+• Maintenance: clearly defined maintenance obligations for the HOA and individual members

 Bylaws

 If CC&Rs cover the “what” of the HOA, the bylaws cover the “how.”
-Our community’s bylaws establish the structure of day-to-day governance of our homeowners association.
-This includes things like:
+Our community’s bylaws establish the structure of day-to-day governance of our homeowner’s association.
+This includes subjects including:

 Like CC&Rs, Bylaws are difficult to change, as they too require a vote by the membership to amend.